Watch: Alec Baldwin sued over fatal shooting on film set

 The director Souza told detectives that Baldwin was rehearsing a scene in which he drew a revolver from his holster and pointed it toward the camera, which Hutchins and Souza were behind, according to court records in New Mexico.

-Souza said the scene did not call for the use of live rounds, and Gutierrez Reed said real ammo should never have been present, according to court records.
+Souza said the scene did not call for the use of live rounds and Gutierrez Reed said real ammunition should never have been present, according to court records.

 Santa Fe County Sheriff Adan Mendoza said there was “some complacency” in how weapons were handled on the set.
 Authorities have said much investigation still needs to be done before getting to a point where criminal charges could be considered.